uidaholib/podcast/content/0-Set Up.md

 - [Audacity](https://github.com){:target='_blank'}—Audacity is an easy-to-use, multi-track audio editor and recorder for **Windows, Mac OS X, GNU/Linux** and other operating systems.
 Developed by a group of volunteers as open source.

 {% capture text %}
-**NOTE:** Windows users, you'll want to download a few extra plug-ins to use Audacity to its fullest potential—be sure to check out the links at the bottom of this section.
+**NOTE:** You'll want to download a few extra plug-ins to use Audacity to its fullest potential—be sure to check out the links at the bottom of this section.
 {% endcapture %}
 {% include alert.md text=text %}